-- Pay online for the UBC Student Health Services Immunization review.
-Pay online (link will be added) by the April deadline as stated in the Immunization Review Instructions.
+- Pay online for the immunization review by the April deadline as stated in the Immunization Review Instructions.

 Policy 1.18 further outlines the specific process for the immunization requirement.

 As part of UBC Dietetics Program Policy 1.04 and in accordance with health and safety regulations, health authority caregivers are required to wear fitted respiratory masks when observing or providing care to patients or clients who have suspected, known, or probable cases of airborne infections.
-Mask fit testing for year 4 students and year 3 advanced placement students (with confirmed internship placements) will be done prior to internship.
+Respiratory mask fit testing for year 4 students and year 3 advanced placement students (with confirmed internship placements) will be done prior to internship.

-Students will be expected to sign up for a time slot and submit payment between May-August prior to internship.
-Requirement will be linked to the Orientation Module for internship.
-Use the link below to sign-up for a time slot, and submit payment for the testing.
-The cost of this process will be $25.
+A specific date for the fit testing will be arranged for the end of April.
+Students will be expected to sign up for a time slot and submit payment by April 6, 2018.
+The cost of this process will be $27.
 Upon completion of the testing you will be given documentation, which is required for internship by all health authorities.